TeamTobb/MEAN-Typescript-Angular2-Skeleton/README.md

 Texd
 =================

-A simple MEAN stack skeleton written in typescript.
+A simple MEAN stack skeleton written in Typescript.

 ### Features